Facilities, Equipment, and Other Resources

 The Mass Spectrometry Core Facility provides centrally managed and maintained facilities essential for a broad array of research in the chemical and biomedical sciences at UM.
 It contains three Mass Spectrometers: an Agilent GC/MS, a Bruker microflex MALDI-ToF Mass Spectrometer, and a Bruker-Daltonics ion trap Mass Spectrometer interfaced with a micro-capillary LC.
 These instruments provide the tools needed to characterize the structural and dynamic properties of biological macromolecules and the components of complex protein mixtures (proteomics), biopolymer sequence analysis, and small molecule characterization within environmental chemistry applications.
 Specifically, researchers utilize the core to investigate 1) the structure and dynamics of synaptic vesicles; 2) cellular targets of organophosphate insecticides; 3) the replication/transcription complex of arenaviruses; and 4) lipidated virulence factors; 5) fundamental aspects of protein dynamics related to sequence and stability and G-protein activation; 6) protein aggregation specific to the pathology of amyloids/prion proteins and the physiologically-important aggregation of the extracellular matrix protein, fibronectin; 7) the catalytic mechanisms of enzymes involved in tryptophan biosynthesis, H2 evolution and N2O decomposition and 8) engineered thermophilic enzymes for use in biofuel production.

 The Molecular Computational Core Facility (MCCF) provides computational support and resources to researchers involved in structural biology, computational chemistry, and chemoinformatics.
 This includes training/consultation in software use, software licensing for several scientific software packages, access to high-powered workstations within the MCCF, and user workstation support for core users.
 The MCCF also promotes the use of the Extreme Science and Engineering Discovery Environment (XSEDE; http://www.xsede.org), an off-campus supercomputing resource that grants free time in a peer-reviewed process.
-In the past, the MCCF has offered small computational cluster resources to its users but has not been able to continue this due to lack of fundamental University support.
+The MCCF offers a small computational cluster for parallel computing.

 The mission of the Molecular Histology & Fluorescence Imaging Core Facility is to assist scientists at the University of Montana and across the state of Montana with projects involving the identification, visualization, and localization of proteins in samples from cell culture and sectioned tissues as well as live cell imaging.
 The facility has two components: histology and imaging.
 The purpose of the Molecular Histology side of the core is to provide researchers with the resources to prepare tissue sections for histological and immunohistochemical staining.
 The Fluorescence Imaging side of the core provides researchers with analyzable images of cells/tissues.
 The core contains both the equipment and the technical assistance for acquiring and analyzing images taken from both the light and confocal microscope in both fixed tissue and live cells.
 The newly acquired Olympus FV1000 Scanning Confocal-TIRF Imaging Workstation (S10RR024535) has significantly enhanced the research and educational capacity at the University of Montana and surrounding area.